The Great Northern Plains extends from west to east, between the Himalayas in the north and Great Indian Plateau in the south.

 The smaller streams disappear underground in the ‘bhabar’ region during the summer season and their water surfaces again after crossing the bhabar.

-This water accumulates in the strip of plain about 15 to 30 km wide and extends to the south of bhabar.
+This water accumulates in the strip of the plain about 15 to 30 km wide and extends to the south of bhabar.

 Accumulation of this water makes the land marshy.
 This marshy land is called the Terai.